-Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent/carer notifies the academy in advance of the appointment.
+Attending a medical or dental appointment will be counted as authorised if the pupil's parent/carer notifies the academy in advance of the appointment.
+Or has a documented card with the name or the

 However, we encourage parents/carers to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the pupil should be out of the academy for the minimum amount of time necessary.